jgoalby/log2div/README.md

 - Copy to clipboard as RTF once support is added to browsers.
 - Add a text box to issue commands to the console.
   - Maybe very simplified and logging based.
+- Possibly add getOptions and a setOptions methods so a client of log2div can serialize the options
+  - The options can be passed into the project so this would be a natural extension to that
+  - Adapt the code when initializing to use setOptions to have the code exist in one place